jasoncheng/testbed/README.md

 ## Head First

-  For practice, big data / infrastructure as code / Kubernetes / python skill / dockerized / ansible...
+  For practice, for share, big data / infrastructure as code / Kubernetes / python skill / dockerized / ansible...

-  My work env is **MacOS**, and server default is provision in **ubuntu 22.04** system, If you try to run in different enviornment, such as RHEL based os, you should modify ansible to suit your requirements.
+  My work env is **MacOS**, and server default is provision in **ubuntu 22.04** system,

+  If you try to run in different enviornment, such as RHEL based os, you should modify ansible to suit your requirements

+  **BTW**, i'm working on *Pi4 x 5 pcs w/ CentOS7*.

 ## My Targets